mucommander/mucommander/readme.txt

 - Current folder is now automatically changed to a workable folder when it is no longer available (ticket #333).
 - Upgraded the JmDNS library (used for Bonjour support) to version 3.1.
 - Upgraded the jCIFS library (used for SMB support) to version 1.3.14.
+- Add the ability to wrap long text lines in text files editor & viewer (ticket #101)
+- The bookmarks quick list is now displayed unsorted (ticket #416)
+- Changed the quick search mechanism in quick lists to be the same as the mechanism used in folder panel (ticket #171)
+- Add an option to change the font size of the text presented at the text file editor/viewer by pressing CNTRL and rotating the mouse wheel (ticket #409)
+- Split the configuration being saved on shutdown to static configuration which is less likely to be changed between invokations and is saved to the preferences.xml file, and dynamic configuration that likely to change between invokations and is saved to the snapshot.xml file (see http://trac.mucommander.com/wiki/StatePersistence)
+- Changed the color of hidden files such that their color will be different from regular files (ticket #262)
+- Changed the default keyboard shortcuts of the following actions: open in both panels, open in other panel, recall next window, recall previous window
+- File editor/viewer is now getting the focus when initiated (ticket #92)

 Localization:
 - New: Turkish translation, contributed by Emre Aytaç